INM-6/nestrl-tutorial/README.rst

           }

 You can find the default configuration containing all options here <https://github.com/INM-6/python-gymz/blob/master/gymz/DefaultConfig.json>.
-Here we disable reporting, set the correct environment and choose the position of the vehicle to be exactly in the middle of the leftmost corner of the environment and the goal position.
+Here we disable reporting, set the correct environment and choose the position of the vehicle to be exactly in the middle between the leftmost corner of the environment and the goal position.

 The observations are communicated via gymz in the same format as introduced above, including limits in addition to values, allowing the encoder to translate the continous value of an OpenAI Gym observation to the rate of a spike train.
 In this particular environment, the observations are two dimensional, with the first dimension encoding the position and the second dimension encoding the velocity of the car.